-8.2.5 Risk Transfer and Procurement
+8.2.6 Risk Transfer and Procurement

 Optimal risk transfer dictates that risk is allocated to the party best able to manage that risk.
 This in turn requires the terms of any contract to be negotiated in order to achieve the optimal risk spread amongst the participants in the project.
 A key element in determining how best to manage and mitigate the risk has been the evaluation of the appropriate procurement route and the conclusion of this analysis is to separate the Operator and Infrastructure contracts.
-The consequence of adopting this appropriate risks to the Infrastructure contract.
+The consequence of adopting this approach has been to allocate the appropriate risks to the Operator contract and similarly the appropriate risks to the Infrastructure contract.
 This separation is believed to offer a more attractive commercial package to bidders for the respective contracts and should, as a consequence, deliver a better value for money solution to tie and CEC. tie and CEC will retain certain risks and will require to ensure that during the operation of the tram system that risk is appropriately attributed to either the Operator or the Infrastructure provider(s).

-8.2.6 Early Operator Involvement / Development Partnering and Operating Franchise
+Early Operator Involvement / Development Partnering and Operating 8.2.7 Franchise